-Interstate 275 forms a 60-mile loop west from Interstate 75 through the urban cores of both Tampa and St. Petersburg.
+Interstate 275 forms a 60 mile long loop west from I-75 through the urban cores of both Tampa and St. Petersburg.
 A busy route, the freeway winds northward from the Sunshine Skyway through southern Pinellas to the Howard Frankland Bridge across Old Tampa Bay.
 The freeway turns east toward Downtown Tampa and north along a congested corridor from near Ybor City to North Tampa and Lutz.

 Interstate 275 was commissioned in 1973 over the former path of Interstate 75 through both Tampa and St. Petersburg.
 Construction of I-275 through Tampa initially focused on the stretch between Downtown Tampa and the Howard Franklin Bridge between 1960 and 1964 and from Pasco County southward to Bearss Avenue, which opened in 1961.
 The east-west portion of the route was designated as Interstate 4 with four overall lanes and an eight foot grassy median.6

 Construction of the Downtown Interchange, where I-4 and I-275 currently meet, was completed in 1965.
 This preceded work to open I-75 southward from Bearss Avenue in 1966.
 The vigorously opposed stretch of I-75 between Sligh and Floribraska Avenue was completed in December 1967.6